-You see, since this law doesn’t kick into effect until a divorce is final and a judgment is entered, a spouse remains entitled to inherit in accordance with a decedent’s estate plan and remains protected by Florida’s homestead laws during the divorce proceeding itself.
+You see since this law doesn’t kick into effect until a divorce is final and a judgment is entered, a spouse remains entitled to inherit in accordance with a decedent’s estate plan and remains protected by Florida’s homestead laws during the divorce proceeding itself.

 Also, it’s important to remember that although Florida law will disinherit a prior spouse, it does not automatically replace them with the new spouse.
-Therefore, if it’s a person’s intention to make their new spouse a beneficiary or fiduciary, they must do so through redrafting their estate plan.
+Therefore, if it’s a person’s intention to make their new spouse a beneficiary or fiduciary, they must do so by redrafting their estate plan.

 The hiccup here lies in that this Elective Share may be exercised regardless of any newly revised plan if a person dies prior to the end of the divorce, thereby allowing a to-be ex-spouse to still end up inheriting more than the decedent intended to leave him or her.

 So you may ask, why amend my plan when I first file for divorce if my to-be ex-spouse can supersede it by simply exercising the Elective Share?
-Well my answer is simple; I always advise my clients that this shouldn’t be a reason not to revise your plan at the time you commence your divorce because it’s always better to be in control of what may be inherited if you pass away prior to the completion of your divorce than having your ex choose for themselves!
+Well, my answer is simple; I always advise my clients that this shouldn’t be a reason not to revise your plan at the time they commence your divorce because it’s always better to be in control of what may be inherited if you pass away prior to the completion of your divorce than having your ex choose for themselves!

 In fact, many of my family law colleagues agree with this sentiment and recommend that their clients seek counsel of an estate planning attorney during their divorce process.
 In such cases, both attorneys will coordinate with each other to ensure that the estate planning documents and any separation agreement or property division agreed to in the divorce matches.